Hearts on Fire22 Aug 2012 :: by sd :: Comments

 Tickets are $15,000 :: no refunds … or complaining.

-Okay maybe not :: tickets are some other price that won’t tend to make random people on the interwebz exclaim … “you deserve to die!”
+Okay maybe not :: tickets are some other price that won’t tend to make random people on the interwebz exclaim … “you deserved to die!”

 But getting to Scotland isn’t easy :: unless you’re Mary Poppins … or god.
 Fortunately I am :: god that is … not Mary Poppins.

 Okay maybe not :: but I do have interesting and articulate readers all over the world … including The Scot-lands.
 It makes me feel quite powerful :: so don’t even come at me or I swear to the magical universe genie … I’ll have your ass theatre reviewed … so hard.

 Our own @DrGeek attended the show and filed this report with my fake secretary Debbie.
 She spilled nacho cheese all over it and I had to request a second copy :: because it was most def worth printing … without the cheese.

 I wasn’t sure what to expect.